Stolz/Assets/README.md

 - Supports local (**including packages**) or remote assets.
 - Prevents from loading duplicated assets.
 - Included assets **pipeline** (*concatenate and minify all your assets to a single file*) with URL **timestamps** support.
-- Automatically prefixes local assets with a configurable folder name.
+- Automatically prefixes local assets with a configurable folder name or url.
 - Supports secure (*https*) and protocol agnostic (*//*) links.
 - Supports **collections** (*named groups of assets*) that can be nested, allowing assets dependencies definitions.
 - Automatically detects type of asset (CSS, JavaScript or collection).